raphadareangel/ports-adpters-spring/README.md

 2. Test case for repository class is written in PricingRepositoryTest class.
 Where we are inserting data in h2 db and retrieving it using our query.

+3. Tests cases for the get, delete, update, create operations

 ```java